Ice shanty

 More durable ice houses are generally left on a lake for the duration of the ice fishing season, although this can cause problems, such as thaws and re-freezing causing houses to be immoveably frozen onto the lake.
 Lighter, cheaper versions can collapse into a package to be moved from lake to lake during the season.

 Many northern communities have developed bodies of laws about the operation of ice shanties - frequently including dates by which they must be removed, even if the ice can still hold them.

-Folklore
+Culture

-In northern climates, ice shanties are the center of a large, often humorous, folklore.
+In northern climates, ice shanties are the center of ice fishing culture, customs and traditions.
 Fishermen often decorate their ice shanties in humorous ways (toilets are a popular joke addition), while others studiously work on ways to make their ice shanties more comfortable and efficient.
-Much of the folklore involves the inherent danger of erecting a structure atop a frozen pond.
+Much of the culture reflects on the inherent danger of erecting a structure atop a frozen pond.
 The mayor of Hudson, Ohio claimed ice shanties could lead to increases in prostitution, although WJW (TV) could find no evidence of this.